datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.2.7 - 2021/04/21 =
+* Fixed bug where products ending with "." resulted in image ending with double "..".
+* Fixed bug where product names which were very long were causing image imports to fail.

 = 1.2.6 - 2021/03/23 =
 * Fixed bug where image URL file names greater than 255 characters were returning a "failed to open stream: File name too long" resulting in a "mime_type_indeterminable" error.
 Now temporary file names are truncated at 200 characters.
 This is only related to temporary file names, not the final file name.